gaboesquivel/gaboesquivel.com/source/_posts/2014-04-20-introduction-to-gulpjs.markdown

 - Tasks are executed with maximum concurrency
 - Really simple and elegant API

 Learning the new flow control techniques will make you more efficient.
-To learn more about node streams by reading the [Stream Handbook](https://github.com/substack/stream-handbook) by James Halliday and by playing on the [Node.js Stream Playground](http://nodestreams.com) by John Resig.
+To learn more about node streams read the [Stream Handbook](https://github.com/substack/stream-handbook) by James Halliday and play on the [Node.js Stream Playground](http://nodestreams.com) by John Resig.
 Another great resource is [Node Streams: How do they work?](http://maxogden.com/node-streams.html) by Max Ogden, it comes with a screencast version of the article.

 Gulp has only few functions to learn:
 __task(name, fn)__ : it registers the function and you can optionally specify some dependencies if other tasks need to run first.